KSPModdingLibs/KSPBuildTools/docs/workflows/create-release.md

 This action DOES commit files to git (updated changelogs, version files, etc) so if you're testing it out you should do it on a separate branch.
 ```

-After running {gh-actions:action}`update-version`, this workflow commits the changelog and version file changes and creates a new tag.
-Then it runs {gh-actions:action}`compile` and {gh-actions:action}`assemble-release`.
+After running {gha:action}`update-version`, this workflow commits the changelog and version file changes and creates a new tag.
+Then it runs {gha:action}`compile` and {gha:action}`assemble-release`.
 And then finally it creates a draft github release with the packaged mod attached.
 For details:

 * [update-version action](#update-version)